PabloVD/PabloVD.github.io/bio.md

 permalink: /bio/
 ---

 Hi!
-I'm Pablo, currently a research assistant at the University of València and Instituto de Física Corpuscular, where I recently obtained my **PhD in Physics**.
-In my research, I have mostly focused on investigating the nature of **dark matter** through **cosmology**, specially via the 21 cm cosmological signal of the hydrogen.
+I'm Pablo, physicist and deep learning scientist.
+I completed my **PhD in Physics** at the University of València and Instituto de Física Corpuscular, investigating the nature of **dark matter** through **cosmology**, specially via the 21 cm cosmological signal of the hydrogen. **mention pbhs**

-Moreover, I have applied **deep learning** techniques to cosmology, such as **convolutional neural networks** and **graph neural networks**.
+I have applied **deep learning** techniques to cosmology, such as **convolutional neural networks** and **graph neural networks**.
 For instance, in [this work](https://arxiv.org/abs/2111.14874) I have trained a model to weigh the masses of our galaxy and its neighbor Andromeda, being the first time that artificial intelligence is applied to this task.

-I have experience with mathematical modeling, data analysis and programming.
-After completing my PhD, I'm now interested in **data science** and machine learning applied to industry.
+I recently joined the Computer Vision Center at the Universitat Autònoma de Barcelona as a **deep learning scientist**, where I am applying graph neural networks in the autonomous driving project [CARLA](https://carla.org/).

 I have led several projects with international collaborators, written **16 scientific articles** and given talks at the universities of Princeton, Tokyo, Nagoya and Brussels.
 You can see below one of my recent talks on deep learning applications in cosmology.